GDG-Biet/Demo-Flask-Website-WebApp-Project/README.md

 # Demo-Flask-Website-WebApp-Project
-# Flask Project Demo

 This is a simple Flask-based web application with user authentication functionality, including login and registration features.
-Below is the project structure and a brief overview of its components.
+Below is the updated project structure and a brief overview of its components.

 ## File Structure

 ```
-Flask Project Demo/
+Demo-Flask-Website-WebApp-Project/
 │
 ├── .venv/                          # Virtual environment for the project
 │
-├── instance/                       # Instance folder (currently empty) for SQLite3(u can choose any other database here if u want)
+├── instance/                       # Instance folder for SQLite3 database
+│   └── users.db                    # SQLite3 database file for storing user data
 │
 ├── static/
 │   └── style.css                   # CSS file for styling